 I can’t tell you how much joy this request brought me.
 As someone who is obsessed with data quality KPIs— yeah, you read that right: instead of sheep, I dream about null values and data freshness these days — this is a dream come true.

 If you’re in data, you’re either currently working on a data quality project or you just wrapped one up.
 It’s the law of bad data — there’s always more of it.

-Traditional methods of measuring data quality are often time and resource-intensive, spanning several variables, from accuracy (a no-brainer) and completeness, to validity and timeliness (in data, there’s no such thing as being fashionably late).
-But the good news is there’s a better way to approach data quality.
+Traditional methods of measuring data quality metrics are often time and resource-intensive, spanning several variables, from accuracy (a no-brainer) and completeness, to validity and timeliness (in data, there’s no such thing as being fashionably late).
+But the good news is there’s a better way to approach data quality metrics.

-By measuring data downtime, this simple formula will help you determine the reliability of your data, giving you the confidence necessary to use it or lose it.
+By measuring data downtime, this simple data quality KPI will help you determine the reliability of your data, giving you the confidence necessary to use it or lose it.